New Market, Tennessee

 New Market is a town in Jefferson County, Tennessee, United States.
 It is part of the Morristown metropolitan area.
 The population was 1,334 at the 2010 census and 1,349 at the 2020 census.

 History

-On September 24, 1904, two passenger trains collided head-on near New Market, killing a large unknown number of passengers.
+On September 24, 1904, two passenger trains collided head-on near New Market, killing a large, unknown number of passengers.
 Different sources give different values for the number of deaths, ranging from 54 to 113.

 There are many historical buildings in New Market, including the New Market Presbyterian Church which was built in 1885.
 The church was listed on the National Register of Historic Places in 1998.

+Citing concerns of annexation by Jefferson City, New Market would reincorporate as a town in 1977.

 New Market is the current home of the Highlander Research and Education Center.

 Norfolk Southern intermodal project controversy

 In 2009, Norfolk Southern Railway released plans of a proposed 1300 acre intermodal freight transport truck-and-train facility in New Market as a part of the US$2.5 billion Crescent Corridor project in a US$133 million private-public partnership with state and Jefferson County officials.
 The proposed facility if completed would have generated 77 on-site jobs, 1,700 related-industry jobs in Jefferson and surrounding counties, and the potential of an annual income of US$60 million dollars a year.
 The project received extensive NIMBY backlash from an organized group of affected property owners and farmers, citing the massive loss of land as a negative impact on Jefferson County's agricultural industry.